alihammadraza/phpVagrantRedisMySQL/README.md

 * `git clone <this repository url>`
 * `vagrant up --provision`
-* run checks against index.php, stats.php and database.

-The code architecture is based on service/entity model where entities act like validating data types and are consumed inside services which perform various functions.
+#The code architecture is based on service/entity model where entities act like validating data types and are consumed inside services which perform various functions.

 ## SMS Storage API / index.php & redis.php